ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

         if it would actually be better to keep the interpolated RRs even though they are greater than 1 in some regions of the TMREL categories.

+        Another option would be to add grid points at the corners of the TMREL categories, and set the RRs of these points to 1 before interpolating.
+        This would force the the interpolated RRs to be 1 on the entire TMREL region while keeping the RR function continuous.
+This strategy would introduce 2 new :math:`x`-coordinates and 2 new :math:`y`-coordinates, increasing the grid size to :math:`15\times 13 = 195` and the number of interpolation rectangles to :math:`14\times 12 = 168`.
+This may or may not slow down the interpolation by a noticeable amount.
+Some care should be taken if using this approach, as it's possible that the interpolated RR values near the TMREL categories could change in undesirable ways.

 .. _large-scale food fortification project: https://github.com/ihmeuw/vivarium_research_lsff

 .. _convex set: https://en.wikipedia.org/wiki/Convex_set